 - A thick layer of pine straw mulch protects the plants from extreme heat and cold.

 - It even stays in place during storms and heavy rains, making it excellent on slopes and hills.
 It also interlocks after spreading.

 - It also somewhat protects the plants from weeds.

 - Depending on the sun exposure and the pine needles’ quality, the mulch’s color varies from orange to bronze.

-- This results in adding a unique and attractive look to your landscape.
+- This adds a unique and attractive rustic look to your landscape design.

 - For many gardeners, this mulch is free of cost if they reside in areas or have planted their own pine trees.

 - Moreover, it is also available in the market at an inexpensive rate.

 There are numerous appeals to using pine needle mulch per your garden’s needs and requirements.